18F/handbook/_pages/performance-management/performance-management-employee-resources.md

 Supporting documentation that aligns with your Performance Management Plan is ***optional*** for the performance review process.
 Examples of supporting documentation include emails, written performance counseling, customer feedback, survey results, supervisory notes, database/spreadsheets, and/or work samples within the current rating cycle.

-This information can be shared with your Supervisor during your 1:1 performance review conversation that will take place October 21 - November 7.
+This information can be shared with your Supervisor during your mid-year and end-of-year 1:1 performance review conversation.

 #### TTS performance rating tool
 Use of this tool is optional but can be helpful in determining what your end-of-year rating may be once the performance review is complete.
-This tool can be used as a reference during your 1:1 performance review session with your supervisor.
+This tool can be used as a reference during your 1:1 performance review conversation with your supervisor.
 Note that your supervisor will make final rating determinations on all specific measures associated with your performance plan.

 * [Performance rating tool](https://drive.google.com/open?id=1ayWnEowb8b9KT6rlQC9BwLLeV4ZkVVLRk4BBaY0LvGA)
   1. Make a copy of the tool